rolling-scopes-school/aws/aws-developer/05_integration_with_s3/task.md

 ### Task 5.3

-1. Create a lambda function called `importFileParser` under he Import Service which will be triggered by an S3 event.
+1. Create a lambda function called `importFileParser` under the Import Service which will be triggered by an S3 event.
 2. The event should be `s3:ObjectCreated:*`
 3. Configure the event to be fired only by changes in the `uploaded` folder in S3.
 4. The lambda function should use a _readable stream_ to get an object from S3, parse it using `csv-parser` package and log each record to be shown in CloudWatch.